mikaells/RibDif/README.md

     $genus-$region.16S # all 16S genes
     $genus-$region.aln # alligned from 16S genes (alligned by mafft)
     $genus-$region.tree # tree from allignment
-    $genus-$region-meta.csv # summary file for import into CLC
+    $genus-$region-meta.csv # metadata for each sequence
+    $genus-$region-heatmap.pdf # heatmap of 1) clusters found in each genome and 2) genomes that would overlap with given primers
+    $region-clusters/ #amplicons clustered into unique clusters by vsearch, in fasta format

 full/ # files for full length 16S analysis

     $genus.16S # all 16S genes
     $genus.aln # alligned from 16S genes (alligned by mafft)
     $genus.tree # tree from allignment
-    $genus-meta.csv # summary file for import into CLC
+    $genus-meta.csv # metadata for each sequence

 refseq/bacteria/ #contains a folder for each genome, named after refseq-identifier